devdogfish/etpzp-sms/README.md

 - Add scrolling with a fixed header on message-display
 - scheduled canceling doesn't work anymore + add error handling in toasts for buttons that interact with the api such as canceling scheduled messages
 - save the sendtime in the context and keep the scheduled popup open when component re-renders
+- Failed page should have a retry sending button which will try to send the message again and update that exact message object instead of creating a new one.

 ## If there is extra time (after deployment in school)
 - Make it so when recipients input is off focused the value of the input gets added as a recipient